-- 5.1 Signature of this agreement serves as a commitment to NCTCOG to continue addressing, database maintenance, and GIS activities in accordance with the approved strategic plan as a condition of the receipt of 9-1-1 funds as prescribed by NCTCOG's Strategic Plan. - Meet the GIS requirements (Attachment D) set forth by NCTCOG in order to receive reimbursement.
+- 5.1 Signature of this agreement serves as a commitment to NCTCOG to continue addressing, database maintenance, and GIS activities in accordance with the approved strategic plan as a condition of the receipt of 9-1-1 funds as prescribed by NCTCOG's Strategic Plan. - Meet the GIS requirements (Attachment E) set forth by NCTCOG in order to receive reimbursement.
 These requirements may be revised annually.
-If the Local Government cannot meet these requirements, the planned funds shall be used by NCTCOG to procure those services for said local government. - 5.3 County Addressing Offices must coordinate GIS information from every city in their county to achieve and maintain one clean and consistent county map. - 5.4 Provide NCTCOG with budgets, quarterly reports of finance.
+If the Local Government cannot meet these requirements, the planned funds shall be used by NCTCOG to procure those services for said local government. - 5.3 County Addressing Offices are responsible for coordinating GIS workflows, policies and procedures with the cities in their county, as well as incorporating the GIS data in to the county datasets. - 5.4 Provide NCTCOG with budgets, quarterly reports of finance.